 What should I do if my trash is not collected?

 How should I dispose of old paint and other chemicals?

 If your trash was not collected on your regularly scheduled collection day, consider the following questions:

-- Is collection following a regular schedule this week?
-(No holiday delays)
+• Is collection following a regular schedule or on a holiday schedule this week?

-If you answered "Yes" to all of the above questions, then it is possible that the driver made a mistake.
+If you answered yes to all of the above questions, it is possible that the driver overlooked your trash.
 Please contact Advanced Disposal at (814) 237-3713 by noon the next day to report the missed stop.
 A driver will return to the property and remove the trash generally within one business day.

 When is Bulk Waste Collection Week?

-Lastly, if you must discard the material prior to the next scheduled event, you may discard them in your regular trash pickup, provided:
+If you must discard the material prior to the next scheduled event, you may place in your regular trash, provided:

-For more information, visit the Centre County Recycling and Refuse Authority by clicking here.
+For more information, visit the Centre County Recycling and Refuse Authority website

-2017 Fall Bulk Waste Collection Week will take place in October 9 - 13, 2017 on your regularly scheduled collection day.
+Bulk Waste Collection Week occurs in the fall and spring.
 Advanced Disposal will collect old furniture, bedding, carpeting, and tires (some restrictions apply).
 Advanced Disposal will also recycle your appliances, computers, and televisions.